 The 5 elements for successful digital transformation:

 - Commitment – Top down, unwavering buy-in.
-It takes real career risk for people on the ground attempting to deliver these programmes.
+It takes real career risk for people on the ground attempting to deliver these programs.
 Customer led transformations are almost impossible, without the complete support of the Executive Management Team.

 - Clarity – Of the desired outcomes, which must be linked to value, whether commercial or customer or employee.

 - Investment – The right resources allocated to the programme.
 Big gains are made when the appropriate technical skills are allocated, Senior Data and Digital Leaders in oversight roles.

 - Accountability – Shared amongst divisions, to ensure collaboration.

 - Agility – Used so often, but rarely understood.
 From the ability to pull the plug quickly if things don’t work out, to scaling agile teams and technology concepts to accelerate outcomes.

-I can’t see into the future, but I am confident this pandemic will accelerate the shift to digital, driven by changes in consumer behaviour, the decline in offline media and Enterprise need for reinvention.
+I can’t see into the future, but I am confident this pandemic will accelerate the shift to digital, driven by changes in consumer behavior, the decline in offline media and Enterprise need for reinvention.

 I’m optimistic about what lies ahead and look forward to the challenge.